RDorville/EP1000/14_InputDevices.md

 - [Rotary Encoders](https://dronebotworkshop.com/rotary-encoders-arduino/)
     + a rotary encoder reads the positional value of a shaft by comparing 2 pulses as the shaft turns.
-    + looks like a potentiomenter, but does not change resistance
+    + looks like a potentiometer, but does not change resistance
     + rotary encoders are now used for volume controls, motor encoders etc
 - Weight
     + A load cell provides a means of measuring the weight of an object.
 This is done by the measuring the contraction of metals.
 Usually a module is provided to read the data from a load cell and transfer the results to the computer processor.